KalMarek7/appimage-handler/README.md

 ## Usage

 The main entry point is `src/main.py`.
 You can run it directly with `uv run -m src.main` or create an alias.
+Run `uv run -m src.main --help` for more information.

 ```bash
 #!/bin/bash